(Last updated 14th March 2022)

 If you have requested Cycle Review emails as part of a subscription to Clue Plus, then that email will also contain a summary of personal health data that you have tracked in the app.
 You can unsubscribe from Cycle Review emails at any time.

-You consent to push notifications when you activate Clue's push notifications on your device settings.
-You can withdraw your consent at any time.
 You can unsubscribe from our newsletter by clicking the unsubscribe link at the bottom of the message, and you can disable notifications sent by Clue in your device settings.

 Clue may communicate with you via email if you have contacted Clue for questions or support requests in connection with our services or the Clue app.
 For certain support requests, Clue will have to access and process your personal data, including your health data for the purpose of answering your request.
 You explicitly provide your consent for the processing of your personal data, including your health data for answering your support request.